Wildlander-mod/wildlander-mod.github.io/8-SkillAnalysis/Enchanting.md

 New enchantments are an additional 15% stronger.

 Allows you to craft Ebony Staves at the Forge.

+- Toxicity: deals 10 points of stamina and health damage per second for 5 seconds (stacks)
+- Spellbreaking: Has a 33% chance to deal 100 points of magicka damage and dispel all magic from the target.
+- Elemental Fury: Deals 0.33 points of Fire damage per second for 4 seconds, and deals 1 point of Frost damage and 1 point of Shock Damage
+- Annihilation: Deals 20 points of unresistable damage. with a chance to do greater damage
+- Greater Force: Has a 25% chance to deal 50 points of additional damage and send the target flying.

 ## [ More Information about Enchanting ]